top of page

 dr. Alissa Kotowski

 Alissa is an Assistant Professor in the Department of Earth Sciences at Utrecht University.
 Originally from Boston, MA, she is a first-generation college student who earned her BSc from Boston College in 2014, and then her PhD from the University of Texas at Austin in 2019.
 At UT Austin she was a National Science Foundation Graduate Research Fellow and studied metamorphic rocks from exhumed subduction zones.
 Her primary interests are in reconstructing structural evolution and rheological properties of ancient plate boundaries, and interrogating mechanisms of steady-state and transient slip in rocks and minerals.
 She then moved to Montréal, Canada where she was a Postdoctoral Research Fellow at McGill University.
-At McGill, she started to use nanoindentation experiments to probe mineral plasticity.
+At McGill, she learned how to use nanoindentation experiments to probe mineral plasticity.
 Now at UU, she leads an active research group that focuses on the flow behavior of solid earth materials including ice and silicate rocks, but with emphasis on initiation and maintenance of subduction plate boundaries on the modern earth and deep in Earth’s history.

 • X